ThingSet/thingset.github.io/docs/spec/v0.6/transp_websocket.md

 Authentication can be achieved with HTTP basic auth.

 Multiple clients should be able to connect to the same node.
-They will all receive statements.
-In addition to that, statements are stored in the state DB.
+They will all receive reports.
+In addition to that, reports are stored in the state DB.

 Requests and responses have to be multiplexed.
 After a request the node is locked by a mutex which is only released after the response has been received (or after a timeout).